INTERVIEW BY MARKO SYRJALA

-“You, Still of War”, yeah.
+“You, Still of War,” yeah.
 It’s Helloween going serious.
-That’s very serious song.
-Bombs speaking to the last survivor of the mankind so it’s a very brutal theme actually.
-Which could automatically happen if we step time back where we came from.
-Because we all grew up during the 80’s, and the new generation don’t even know about all those things, about a feeling that we had with all Russian and American nuclear shit going on and actually sometimes we in Germany thought that, okay if something happens we are wiped off from the map anyway, because when a war takes place it would be somewhere in mid Europe and mid Europe is Germany so we all grew up with that knowledge that tomorrow could be the last.
-But yeah again, it’s Helloween going serious.
+That’s a very serious song.
+Bombs speaking to the last survivor of mankind, so it’s a very brutal theme, actually.
+This could automatically happen if we step time back where we came from.
+Because we all grew up during the ’80s, and the new generation doesn’t even know about all those things, about a feeling that we had with all Russian and American nuclear shit going on.
+Actually, sometimes we in Germany thought that, okay, if something happens, we are wiped off from the map anyway because when a war takes place, it would be somewhere in mid-Europe, and mid-Europe is Germany.
+Hence, we all grew up with the knowledge that tomorrow could be the last.
+But yeah, again, it’s Helloween going serious.

 You have been working with Charlie Bauerfeind since 2000, and he seems to be your trusted man.
 Sometimes, bands say that a long-time producer becomes like a band member.
 Is that the case with Charlie?

-When it comes to production definitely yeah, he’s definitely together with the people in the management.
-They are the people we more or less trust for the given reason that we try to avoid to kill ourselves, because of that baby that every musician has in his heart.
-So each and every song that you write as a musician is a baby, and you love it to death as I said.
-So I would not like to be the one inside the band to tell my fellow band member that my song is better than his, so that in itself sounds stupid.
-You shouldn’t do that, but then on the other hand we all know that we are forced to do that if there are no trusted people around us.
-So you have to do that battle, you have to fight that battle inside the band which is never good.
+When it comes to production, definitely, yeah, he’s definitely together with the people in the management.
+They are the people we more or less trust for the given reason that we try to avoid killing ourselves because of that baby that every musician has in his heart.
+As I said, each song you write as a musician is a baby, and you love it to death.
+So I would not like to be the one inside the band to tell my fellow band member that my song is better than his, which sounds stupid.
+You shouldn’t do that, but then, on the other hand, we all know that we are forced to do that if there are no trusted people around us.
+So you have to do that battle.
+You have to fight that battle inside the band, which is never good.

 When I first heard the album, I was positively surprised about the sound, because to be honest, the last four or five albums sounded a bit generic.
 But this is different.
 Was it something that you wanted to do?

-We try to avoid that nice to be nice to the ear effect of the nowadays digital shit.
-The problem in the digital world is that everything is sounding very harsh, so you normally don’t have a chance to smoothen it up with saturations or something like that.
-That we normally used to do in the analog world or actually that automatically happens, when you record on tape.
-Nowadays with the digital technology the problem is that a guitar sometimes sounds so nasty, but not in a positive way, nasty, but really ugly and bad in certain frequencies.
-The digital domain does not saturate it, that’s not saturation.
-Yeah plugins and some shit like that, but they only simulate.
-At the end of the day, they do not do the job right, so what we tended to do with last years, in the digital recording, is smooth that frequency wise.
-So cut it, high cut it for example.
-But these are frequencies which are actually very important in Rock N Roll music, but now with the digital domain sometimes it sounds so bad that you just have to cut it.
+We try to avoid that nice to-be-nice to-the-ear effect of the nowadays digital shit.
+The digital world’s problem is that everything is sounding very harsh, so you normally don’t have a chance to smoothen it up with saturations or something like that.
+That we normally used to do in the analog world or automatically happens when you record it on tape.
+Nowadays, with digital technology, the problem is that a guitar sometimes sounds so nasty, but not in a positive way, nasty, but really ugly and bad in specific frequencies.
+The digital domain does not saturate it.
+That’s not saturation.
+Yeah, plugins and some shit like that, but they only simulate.
+At the end of the day, they do not do the job right, so what we tended to do with last year is smooth that frequency-wise in the digital recording.
+So cut it, high cut it, for example.
+But these are actually very important frequencies in Rock N Roll music, but now with the digital domain, sometimes it sounds so bad that you just have to cut it.

-It doesn’t breathe at all, it’s gone.
+It doesn’t breathe at all; it’s gone.
 So Charlie now has brand new gear, which did the job.
-So it is half analog recorded and actually you capture everything which is normally not good in the digital.
+So it is half analog recorded, and actually, you capture everything, which is normally not good in the digital.
 We capture it before digitizing, and this is like compressor stuff from API.
-If you are interested in technique, then he has this new lovely analog-to-digital converter.
+If you are interested in technique, then he has this lovely new analog-to-digital converter.
 It’s a fortune, that’s the shit.
 It’s just two channels for a Mercedes, but it does the job.
-You’ll listen to it and you’ll go like, okay.
+You’ll listen to it, and you’ll go like, okay.
 All these ugly frequencies, which normally sound not so good, suddenly sound great again.
-Like this aggression one, and suddenly you have the possibility to give it a more twist and turn like we did in the ’80s to these upper frequencies.
-Which are nasty, but nice to the ear for a metal head and hated by non-metal heads.
-That’s technique stuff which I think in the next years will become better, and I’m glad to say that.
-They did a lot for us, metal heads.
-So far, digital domain was actually for each and every music, but metal was always… a compromise.
+Like this aggression one, and suddenly you have the possibility to give it a more twist and turn as we did in the ’80s to these upper frequencies, which are nasty but pleasant to the ear for a metalhead and hated by non-metal heads.
+That’s technique stuff that I think will become better in the following years, and I’m glad to say that.
+They did a lot for us, metalheads.
+So far, the digital domain was actually for every music, but the metal was always… a compromise.

-Before Charlie, you worked for a long time with Tommy Hansen, who was a producer of the classic era, the KEEPER albums and stuff, and he also produced your first Helloween album MASTER OF THE RINGS.
-If you compare those two guys, what is the biggest difference working with them.
+Before Charlie, you worked for a long time with Tommy Hansen, a producer of the classic era, the KEEPER albums, and stuff, and he also produced your first Helloween album, MASTER OF THE RINGS.
+If you compare those two guys, what is the most significant difference between working with them?

-If you are strict, that’s the 31st year for “the boys” and it is 20th year for me, 21st now.
+If you are strict, that’s the 31st year for “the boys,” and it is the 20th year for me, 21st now.
 I’m running in the 21st now.

-And it’s also 10th year for the current line-up?
+And it’s also the 10th year for the current line-up?

 10th for this lineup.